Robert L. Sumwalt (academic)

-Robert Llewellyn Sumwalt (July 8, 1895 – January 24, 1977) was an American engineer and academic.
+Robert Llewellyn Sumwalt (July 8, 1895 – January 24, 1977) was an American engineer and academic, who was President of the University of South Carolina.

 Sumwalt was born in Baltimore on July 8, 1895.
 He began undergraduate studies at Delaware College in 1914, belonged to the Sigma Nu fraternity there, and received a B.S. degree in 1918, for which his thesis was "The Design of A Type Emergency Mill Building".

 Background

 In 1919, he was serving in the Engineers Corps.
 He received from University of Delaware (the successor to the college) a professional degree for which he wrote a 1921 thesis on the construction of a mental hospital.

-Pierre S. du Pont, who was a patron of the university, had in 1918 begun a correspondence with Sumwalt (which continued for decades, into the year of Du Pont's death), and assisted Sumwalt financially while he was earning his S.B.C.E. at M.I.T.
+Pierre S. du Pont, who was a patron of the university, had in 1918 begun a correspondence with Sumwalt (which continued for decades, into the year of Du Pont's death), and assisted Sumwalt financially while he was earning his SBCE at MIT.

 Sumwalt married Caroline Causey by 1927, and his son, Robert Llewellyn Sumwalt Jr, was born the next year.